-During the execution of the benchmark, the following data will be collected:
+During the execution of the benchmark, the following data will be collected5

-- Initial plan, as defined by the robot after receiving the information about the product to be assembled; - Presence, approximate position and characteristic of any obstacle located in the test bed as perceived by the robot; - Notifications from the robot concerning obstructions preventing it from following the plan; - Any new plan defined by the robot during part collection (to manage obstructions); - Ground truth pose of the base of the robot while it is collecting parts; - Pose of the base of the robot as estimated by the robot, while it is collecting parts; - Number and identity of the parts provided by the robot to the human worker at the end of the collection.
+- Initial plan, as defined by the robot after receiving the information about the product to be assembled; [offline] - Trajectory planned by the robot, including additional ones due to replanning; [offline] - Any new plan defined by the robot during part collection (e.g., to manage obstructions); [offline] - Ground truth pose of the base of the robot while it is collecting parts; - Pose of the base of the robot as estimated by the robot, while it is collecting parts; [offline] - Number and identity of the parts provided by the robot to the human worker at the end of the collection.

-This list will be kept open so as to receive further suggestions from stakeholders.
 Formats and interfaces for the transmission of internal robot data will be provided to the teams well in advance of the Competitions.